cloudogu/dogu-development-docs/docs/additional/internal_aspects_en.md

 #### Manual testing on a test stage

-In the manual testing phase, the Dogu should be tested on a test stage.
+In the manual testing phase, the Dogu should be tested in a staging environment.
-The test stage should represent an environment as real as possible.
+This staging environment should represent a production environment as realisitcally as possible.
 The Dogu should be installed using the `cesapp install` command.
 In addition, it should be systematically tested manually in the browser and classified as functional.
 The focus should be on the features that have the greatest relevance in production.